widberg/FUELDecompilation/README.md

 ## Acknowledgements

 * [boricj](https://github.com/boricj) and his amazing [ghidra-delinker-extension](https://github.com/boricj/ghidra-delinker-extension) without which the black magic surrounding `libfuel.obj` would not have been possible.
+He also provided insightful input on the design of `coffdrop`, speeding the build up immensely.